Agents Status Summary Detail view

 Customize the view

-Customize the Agents Status Summary view to show only certain data.
+To show only certain data, customize the Agents Status Summary view.
 For example, you can choose to show only certain columns or filter to show previous weeks.
 Your customizations remain as you navigate from view to view or leave and return to a view.
-You can also save your filter and column settings as a saved view to quickly switch between different data of interest in the same view.
+To quickly switch between different data of interest in the same view, you can also save your filter and column settings as a saved view

-Use presets to filter metrics by date, or configure a custom date range.
-When filtering metrics for this view, select any custom date range up to 6 weeks.
+To filter metrics by date or configure a custom date range, use presets.
+When filtering metrics for this view, select any custom date range up to 6 weeks

 To use a preset to filter metrics, complete the following steps: